nadams2ncsu/containerized-long-read-local-assembly/README.md

 ## Docs
 Contains the definition file and steps for building the `lr_local_assembly.sif` file as well as miscellaneous notes for the workflow.

+## Citations
+If you find this code useful in your research or project, please consider citing this repository:

+Adams, Nicole.(2026).containerized-long-read-local-assembly.GitHub repository.https://github.com/nadams2ncsu/containerized-long-read-local-assembly